Construction Material Testing

 Construction Material Testing Procedures

-Appropriate testing of the materials used in a construction project ensures its quality.
+Proper testing of materials used in a construction project ensures its quality.
 National and international standards should be followed when conducting these tests in a methodical manner.
-Testing procedures for construction materials are organized methods that verify the materials durability, strength, quality and safety.
+Testing procedures for construction materials are organized methods that verify the materials’ durability, strength, quality, and safety.

 The following steps are typically included in construction material testing procedures.